📅 2026 Seasonal Travel Guide | 300+ sunny days/year · Avg 25°C · Whale watching Jun–Nov · By local experts

 ⚠️ Cons

 The Sunshine Coast's best-kept secret.
 Humidity drops sharply from March; by April the weather is simply perfect — warm, dry, clear skies, warm water still (22–24°C) and crowds that have almost entirely evaporated.
-Accommodation prices drop significantly.
+Accommodation prices drop significantly from March onwards.
 The hinterland trails dry out and the light for photography is extraordinary in the morning.

 ✅ Pros